theodi/collaborative-data-patterns-catalogue/jekyll/collections/_patterns/fixed-schema.md

 title: Fixed Schema
 nav_order: 1
 description: >-
-    Agree the types of records and the attributes to be collected when designing your project.
-Ensure that the information you need to collect is well described so that contributors understand what is needed and how it will be used.
-This will help users to provide the data consistently, either directly through editing or through changes made via APIs.
-problem: >-
     The items in my database must all be described in the same way.
 context: >-
     The data to be captured in a project is known in advance and is not expected to change.
 For example, the project may involve collecting information about a specific list of items which have common attributes.
+solution: >-
+    Agree the types of records and the attributes to be collected when designing your project.
+Ensure that the information you need to collect is well described so that contributors understand what is needed and how it will be used.
+This will help users to provide the data consistently, either directly through editing or through changes made via APIs.
 examples:

 ---